 Thanks to this simple hack, however, this issue can become a thing of the past.
 And this trick won’t come at the cost of your precious apps, pics, or music library.

 First, think of the longest film you’ve ever seen, or just pick from this list.
 Now, head into the iTunes store, look up said flick, then check the file size, and compare it to the amount of available space on your phone (Settings -> General->Storage & iCloud Usage).
+(Make sure you don’t have enough space for the file — if you do, then you’ll be charged for the rental.)
 Then hit “rent.”
-Hit “rent” on Rent if you want be real meta.
+Hit “rent” on Rent if you want to be real meta.

 Now head back to the available storage section in settings.
 Boom, upwards of half a gigabyte of memory is once again readily available.
 And since you never actually downloaded the rental, you don’t have to sweat a charge to your account.